 Your entire success will be based on one or two features, no more. – Fred Lalonde, Hopper Co-Founder and CEO

-Not all product features hold the same value in the eyes of customers.
-Some features create higher levels of customer loyalty and have a greater potential for impacting customer satisfaction than others; these are the ones that your startup should focus on.
+Product features don’t all hold the same value in the eyes of customers.
+Some features create higher levels of customer loyalty and have a greater potential to impact customer satisfaction than others; these are the features product teams and startups need to focus on.

-In the late 1970s, Japanese professor Noriaki Kano established that there are three main types of features required to develop a product people want to use.
+In the late 1970s, Japanese professor Noriaki Kano established that there are three main types of features required to develop a product that people want to use:

-- Mandatory features are the must-haves of a new product like a login or a user profile.
-These features are not perceived as adding any value to the product, but they’re expected to be there.
-They’re the product’s baseline.
+- Mandatory features: Mandatory features are the must-haves of a new product like a login form, or a user profile.
+These features are not perceived as adding value to the product, but they’re expected to be there regardless.
+They’re the features that your product needs.

-- Linear features are the core features of your product.
+- Linear features: Linear features are the core features of your product.
 They’re the two or three features your customers are really paying for; what differentiates your product on the market.
 These features are the main value you provide and what you write your marketing collateral around.
 This is where software companies typically compete.

-- Exciter features are those that are not expected by customers, but are perceived as adding value.
-For example, an accounting solution might have automatic tax calculation or local tax rules and exemptions.
-These small details help delight the customer, create differentiation and push the solution to the top of the product consideration set.
+- Exciter features: Exciter features are the features customers don’t expect, but that still add value.
+For example, an accounting tool may have automatic tax calculation, or it may include the local tax rules and exemptions.
+These small details can help delight the customer, create differentiation, and push the solution to the top of the product consideration set.

-Out of the Kano model came both the Kano survey and the Kano analysis, a customer discovery questionnaire designed to help product owners and entrepreneurs categorize features by perceived value to increase a solution’s impact.
+Out of the Kano model came both the Kano survey and the Kano analysis, a customer discovery questionnaire designed to help product teams and entrepreneurs categorize features by their perceived value in order to increase a product’s impact and fit with customers.

-A Kano analysis survey can be done online, face to face or with a paper survey.
-With 20 to 30 respondents in homogeneous segments, you can usually determine 90% of all possible product requirements.
+A Kano survey can be done online, face to face, or with a paper questionnaire.
+A sample of 20 to 30 respondents in homogeneous segments can usually help teams determine 90% of all possible product requirements.

-To perform a Kano analysis, you have to list all possible requirements.
-Then, for each requirement, the objective is to test both the positive and negative forms of the question, trying to capture a respondent’s perception of the feature.
+To run a Kano survey, you need to start by listing all the possible requirements.
+Then, for each requirement, the goal is to test both the positive and negative forms of the question, trying to capture a respondent’s perception of each feature.

-Collecting every respondent’s positive- and negative-form answers allows you to use the following Kano evaluation table like the following to assess the perception of each feature or benefit:
+Collecting every respondent’s positive- and negative-form responses allows you to use a Kano evaluation table like the following to assess the perception of each feature or benefit:

-Mandatory (M), linear (L) and exciter (E) features quickly stand out, but the survey also provides insight into three other types of answers:
+Mandatory (M), linear (L) and exciter (E) features quickly stand out with the evaluation table.
+The Kano survey can also help highlight three more types of features:

 - Indifferent (I): The customer is neither satisfied nor dissatisfied about whether the product has this feature.